 London (Decca) – On demo: London Decca Super Gold cartridge.

 Luna Cables – From Montreal, Danny LaBreque and Erik Fortier offer interconnects (unbalanced RCA and Balanced XLR), USB, Ethernet, speaker, SP/Dif and phono cables at five performance levels, represented by color.

 On demo: Various Gray, Orange, Mauve and Red level cables.

 Pure Audio – On demo: One integrated amplifier, Vinyl phono stage, LV-1 ‘Little Vinyl’ phono stage, Control pre-amp, Duo stereo power amp, Reference Mono power amps.

 Rethm – This Indian loudspeaker company was started by two architects in Los Angeles working with Lowther drivers in 2000.
 In 2007, self-powered woofers were added to the full range drivers and in 2011, Rethm began using wideband drivers of its own design in combination with isobarically loaded, self-powered woofers and sleek design.
 The result?
 Some of the most interesting loudspeakers on the market today.
-Old Forge Studios has on demo: Bhaava and Maarga.
+On demo: Bhaava and Maarga.